zerocracy/zerocracy.github.io/pages/faq.md

   * You won't earn unless you close tickets;
   * Nobody will help you;
   * You will have no boss;
-  * There will be chats or discussions.
+  * There will be no chats or discussions.

 Ready to try?
 Here is how.